A Beginner´s Guide to Buying, Selling, Using, and Mining Emercoin:

 Cryptocurrency Home | Emercoin

-Bitcoin may be the most well known cryptocurrency, but it is by no means the only cryptocurrency.
-In fact, according to data from CoinMarketCap, there are over 300 individual cryptocurrencies with a $10+ million market cap.
+Bitcoin may be the most well-known cryptocurrency, but it is by no means the only cryptocurrency.
+In fact, according to data from CoinMarketCap, there are nearly 300 individual cryptocurrencies with a $10+ million market cap.
 Each coin is unique in its features and functions, and some have enjoyed returns similar to those of Bitcoin.

 A growing number of coins are aiming to accomplish more than simply operating as a new medium of transaction.
 Some are incorporating blockchain technology into proprietary platforms in hopes of revolutionizing mainstream industries.
 Others are using their blockchains to serve as foundations for multiple services.
 One example of this is Emercoin, which had its first public release in December 2013.

 Fundamentally, Emercoin is a blockchain.
 A blockchain is a distributed database or ledger that keeps a history of all transactions that take place on the network.
 The blockchain, by its very design, is decentralized, which means that no central entity controls its use—whether banks, governments, or corporations.
 Each participant has the ability to view and audit the ledger.

 Emercoin is one of the older cryptocurrencies, so a wide range of educational materials can be found online.
 One of the best places to start is Emercoin’s reddit page, where users can find all sorts of discussions, definitions, and FAQs.
 Additionally, the Emercoin team posts news updates to this page, so it's a great place to find the most recently published information.

 Users who transact in U.S. dollars or Euros can buy Emercoins directly through certain exchanges.
 In this case, all one has to do is create an account with an exchange and fund the account with cash or with a credit card.
 Once the account is funded, the user can purchase Emercoins.